ZeaBigData/ZeaBigData.github.io/_posts/2016-10-10-contribute.md

 #### YAML variables:
 - layout: The layout to use, i.e. `post`.
-- title, date, and author: The title of the post, created by whom at what time.
+- title/date: The title of the post, created at what time.
+- author/editor/reviewer: Names of contributors of this post.
 - category/categories/tag/tags: Define the categories and tags as YAML lists or a space-separated string.
 For each category and tag, we will generate a list in `Projects` and `Tags` pages.
 - comments: Set to true to allow for comments
 - archive: Set to true to being rendered as a achieved post only (not show in the `Posts` page).

+#### Abstract

+The first paragraph in a post will serve as an abstract or short summary.
+It will appear in the list of `Posts` page by clicking `gist`.

 #### 4. Commit your changes